 Mixed use zoning differs from flex area designations in that mixed use developments require a range of uses in a single development.
-Flex areas are intended to allow for a range of compatible uses be developed on a single site.
-Both are intended to allow for the integration of a range of uses. however, development of each parcel in a flex area will continually shape the compatibility of future surrounding development, possibly leading to a primarily residential or industrial area in the long-term.
-It is easier for commercial and residential uses to seamlessly integrate in the planned development of a mixed use project than the spot development of a flex area.
+Flex areas are intended to allow for a range of single site.
+Both are intended to allow for the integration of a range of uses. however, development of each parcel in a flex area will continually shape the compatibility of future surrounding development, possibly leading to a the long-term.
+It is easier for commercial integrate in the planned development of a mixed use project than the spot development of a flex area.
 Flex areas prioritize enabling development by increasing the likelihood that a proposed rezoning is plan compliant.